-ARPC is committed to a comprehensive, coordinated and systematic approach to risk management.
+ARPC is committed to a comprehensive, co-ordinated, and systematic approach to risk management.
 Effective risk management has a critical role in all organisational decisions.

-ARPC's approach to risk management involves supporting all staff to anticipate uncertain events, identify opportunities and respond appropriately to potential weaknesses.
+ARPC's approach to risk management involves supporting all employees to anticipate uncertain events, identify opportunities and respond appropriately to potential weaknesses.
 This includes: